 Incompetency Definitions in North Carolina

-The standard under which an adult is deemed incompetent to require a guardian in North Carolina, is a person “who lacks sufficient capacity to manage the adult’s own affairs or to make or communicate important decisions concerning the adult’s person, family, or property whether the lack of capacity is due to mental illness, mental retardation, epilepsy, cerebral palsy, autism, inebriety, senility, disease, injury, or similar cause or condition.”
+According to North Carolina’s state mandates, in order to be considered incompetent and thusly require guardianship, an individual must be one “who lacks sufficient capacity to manage [his or her] own affairs or to make or communicate important decisions concerning [his or her] person, family, or property whether the lack of capacity is due to mental illness, mental retardation, epilepsy, cerebral palsy, autism, inebriety, senility, disease, injury, or similar cause or condition.”

 Guardianship is a serious undertaking, so the definition of competency for the adult in question can’t be taken lightly.
-A person cannot be declared incompetent simply because he or she makes irresponsible or bad decisions; everyone has the right to make foolish decisions without being considered incompetent.
+A person cannot be declared incompetent simply because he or she makes irresponsible or bad decisions, as everyone has the right to make foolish decisions without being considered incompetent.
 Instead, it must be shown that the person lacks the capacity to make sound decisions.
-For example, a person may not be declared incompetent simply because he wastes money on odd purchases or hands out money to strangers.
+For example, an adult may not be declared incompetent simply because he or she wastes money on odd purchases or hands out money to strangers in downtown Greensboro.
 That is a choice.
-But if the person is doing that and lacks the capacity to recognize that he has no money left to live on because of his or her actions, that could be grounds for incompetency.
-Note too, that merely having a developmental disability or mental illness does not, by itself, make a person incompetent.
-The person must also lack capacity.
+But if that adult lacks the capacity to recognize that he has no money left to live on because of his or her actions, that could be grounds for incompetency.
+Note too, that merely having a developmental disability or mental illness does not, by itself, render an adult incompetent.
+He or she must also lack capacity.

-In North Carolina anyone interested in the proposed ward’s well-being can start a guardianship proceeding.
+In North Carolina, anyone interested in the proposed ward’s well-being can start a guardianship proceeding.
 The person starting the process is called the “petitioner” and the proposed ward is called the “respondent.”
-The petitioner files a petition with the Clerk of Court requesting adjudication of incompetence, which includes facts showing that the respondent is incompetent and an estimate of the respondent’s assets and a list of the respondent’s next of kin.
+To begin, the petitioner must file a petition with the Clerk of Court requesting adjudication of incompetence.
+The petition should include facts showing that the respondent is incompetent and an estimate of the respondent’s assets and a list of the respondent’s next of kin.

-The Clerk appoints a local lawyer to serve as “guardian ad litem” to represent the respondent and to report to the Clerk.
-If the respondent retains his own counsel, the Clerk may but is not required to discharge the guardian ad litem.
+The Clerk will then appoint a local lawyer to serve as “guardian ad litem” to represent the respondent and to report to the Clerk.
+If the respondent retains his or her own counsel, the Clerk may but is not required to discharge the guardian ad litem.

-At the incompetency hearing, both sides will present evidence in front of the Clerk.
-If the Clerk decides that the respondent is competent, then the proceeding is over.
-If the Clerk decides that the respondent is incompetent, then the Clerk will need to appoint a guardian.
+At the hearing, both sides will present evidence in front of the Clerk.
+If the Clerk decides that the respondent is competent, then the proceeding will end with no further action.
+If the Clerk decides that the respondent is incompetent, then it is his or her job to appoint a guardian.
 The Clerk has broad discretion about who to appoint, and it should be noted that guardianship is not always appointed to the petitioner.

-North Carolina law does allow a person to request the Clerk to appoint a particular person as guardian, should a guardianship be needed.
-That is done through the Durable Power of Attorney for finances (to name a requested Guardian of the Estate), and through a Health Care Power of Attorney (to name a requested Guardian of the Person).
-Even so, the Clerk can decide to appoint someone else if he or she determines it is within the best interests of the ward.
-The guardian could be any competent adult or agency.
+North Carolina law does allow a person to request the Clerk’s appointment of a particular person as guardian, should a guardianship be needed.
+This is done through the Durable Power of Attorney for finances (to name a requested Guardian of the Estate), and through a Health Care Power of Attorney (to name a requested Guardian of the Person).
+Stll, the Clerk can decide to appoint someone else if he or she determines it is within the best interests of the ward.
+The guardian can be any competent adult or agency.
 This means guardianship can be assigned to anyone from the ward’s spouse, friend, or neighbor to a nonprofit agency or public corporation.
 In North Carolina, guardianship is always assigned based on the ward’s best interests.

 Reporting Requirements for a North Carolina Guardianship

-The guardian must comply with North Carolina law, to act in the best interests of the ward and to get court approval when needed.
-Courts hold guardians accountable to report about how money is invested and spent, and guardians are personally liable for their actions.
+The guardian must comply with North Carolina law, consistently acting within the best interests of the ward and getting proper court approval when needed for decisions.
+Courts hold guardians accountable for reporting how money is invested and spent by the ward, and guardians are personally liable for their actions.

 Alternatives to Guardianship

-Avoiding a guardianship is a motivating factor for doing estate planning, because a guardianship requires a loss of freedom and dignity for the ward, and a tremendous amount of red tape and extra constraints.
+Avoiding a guardianship can be a powerful motivating factor for estate planning, because guardianship usually implies a loss of freedom and dignity for the ward, along with a tremendous amount of red tape and extra constraints.
 Some alternatives to guardianship include the following:

 Power of Attorney.
 A power of attorney names someone else (called an attorney-in-fact or agent) to make decisions when the person signing the document (who is called the “principal”) cannot make those decisions for his or her own self.
 The power of attorney could be for financial decisions (called a Durable Power of Attorney) or for medical decisions (called a Health Care Power of Attorney).
 Usually the power of attorney for finances is immediately effective, but the principal does not intend for the Agent to use it until the principal becomes incapacitated.